Innlandet-Fylkesarkiv/file-converter/README.md

 Common usage (code block)

 ### Beta
-Since the program is still in beta, there are some limitations to the software.
-This section will be updated throughout the development process.
+Since the program is still in beta, there are some limitations or bugs in the software.
+This section will be updated throughout the development process as we fix or find problems.
+Program is mostly tested in Windows, so Linux specific issues may not appear in list.
 - Landscape oriented PDF or PDF/A -> PDF/A or other PDF version
   	- There is a bug where iText7 doesn't recognize that a document is landscape oriented when converting from PDF->PDF/A. This results in the content of the file being cropped to portrait.
-- Multi-threading
+- (Multi-threading)
 	- The current version of the program gets varied results if multi-threading is enabled (```<MaxThreads>``` is over 1).
 For most consistent results, use ```<MaxThreads>1</MaxThreads>```
 - Parsing siegfried data from incomplete run
   	- The current version of the program cannot successfully recover siegfried data from an incomplete run
 - Timeout
   	- Timeout for conversion is not yet implemented
-- Merging files
+- (Merging files)
   	- Merging large amounts of files has some bugs and results may vary.
-- Compressed files
+- (Compressed files)
   	- Zip is the only tested format, but .tar .gz .7z and .rar is also supported in the current version.
 It seems stable, but it is best to double check results.
-- PDF to image
+- (PDF to image)
   	- Documentation may say that conversion failed even though it was done successfully.
 Please double check results.

 ### GUI